RNVizion/rnv-mcp-identity/SECURITY.md

 - A coordinated fix: the maintainer will work on a remedy and agree on a disclosure timeline with you before any public disclosure.
 - Credit for the report, if you'd like it.
+- Public disclosure once a fix is available: resolved vulnerabilities are published as GitHub Security Advisories (GHSA) on this repository, so downstream users can see what was found, which versions were affected, and how it was fixed.

 ## A note for deployers